-Adviser does not request or require that clients choose a bank custodian over a broker-custodian or vice versa.
-Adviser allows clients to choose to direct brokerage through a broker-custodian (which Adviser refers to as a "directed account") or to use a bank custodian that permits trading at any brokerage firm (which Adviser refers to as a "non-directed account").
+Adviser does not request or require that clients choose a bank custodian over a brokercustodian or vice versa.
+Adviser allows clients to choose to direct brokerage through a broker-custodian (which Adviser refers to as a "directed account") or to use a bank custodian that permits trading at any brokerage firm (which Adviser refers to as a "nondirected account").
 If a client elects to direct brokerage in its account, then Adviser may not be able to achieve best execution in placing orders.
 Adviser also may not be able to negotiate favorable brokerage commissions such as volume discounts and has no obligation to negotiate such brokerage commissions.
-As a result, the client may pay higher commissions to a directed broker than the client would pay for a non-directed account (i.e., if Adviser had discretion over which broker to choose to execute orders).
+As a result, the client may pay higher commissions to a directed broker than the client would pay for a non-directed account.
 Adviser receives no financial remuneration in connection with orders placed through any brokerage firm, directed or non-directed.
 Adviser may also have clients who elect directed brokerage in their accounts because the client has entered into a commission recapture agreement with the directed broker whereby some portion of trading commissions are paid directly back to the client in return for order flow.
 Adviser does not receive any benefits from commission recapture agreements.
 Adviser does not promote or sponsor any commission recapture agreements.
 Commission recapture agreements are driven by client direction.

 With respect to execution of trades in non-directed accounts, Adviser will seek the best combination of price and execution for the particular transaction (which may be a single trade or a series of trades).
 In placing orders for the execution of portfolio transactions, among Adviser's considerations in evaluating execution capability may be the size of the order, the ability to effect and settle the transaction promptly and efficiently, and, where a broker or dealer is involved in such transaction, the Adviser's perception of the broker's or dealer's reliability, integrity and financial condition and the value to clients of an ongoing relationship of Adviser with such broker or dealer.
-So long as Adviser uses its best efforts in seeking the best combination of price and execution in selecting brokers or dealers to execute transactions, Adviser may also consider the fact that a broker or dealer has furnished, or has agreed to furnish in the future, statistical, research, or other information or services to Adviser which enhance Adviser's investment research and portfolio management capability.
+So long as Adviser uses its best efforts in seeking the best combination of price and execution in selecting brokers or dealer to execute transactions, Adviser may also consider the fact that a broker or dealer has furnished, or has agreed to furnish in the future, statistical, research, or other information or services to Adviser which enhance Adviser's investment research and portfolio management capability.

 In general, Adviser has the authority in non-directed accounts to determine, without obtaining specific client consent, the broker or dealer to be used and the commission rates paid.
 Adviser does not consider, in selecting or recommending a broker-dealer, the prospect of receiving client referrals from a broker-dealer or third-party.
 Adviser has no affiliations or other economic relationships with a broker-dealer that would create a material conflict of interest.
-See Item14 for discussion of Adviser's relationship with Stifel.